MexUK/Essentials/README.md

 <hr>

 To get started:

+(Registering your account.)
 1) Start the server.
 2) Register an account by typing /register password

+(Setting your account level.)
 3) Stop the server.
-4) Set your Players.xml file to the 3 lines of XML code below: (resources/gtac-essentials/data/scripts/admin/Players.xml)
+4) Set your Players.xml file to the 3 lines of XML code below:
+   The Players.xml file path is: resources/gtac-essentials/data/scripts/admin/Players.xml

 ```xml
 <Root>
 	<Player name="Mex" Level="10" />
 </Root>
 ```

-5) Change the username to the name that you registered, then save the XML file.
+5) Change the username to the name that you registered with the /register command, then save the XML file.
 6) Start the server.

+(Generic.)
-7) To change another player's level, use this command in-game: /setlevel name level
-8) e.g. /setlevel Player 10
+7) To change another player's level, use this command in-game: /setlevel name level e.g. /setlevel PlayerName 10
+8) To view all commands in-game, type /commands